dhes/ColonoscopyPolyp/input/pagecontent/index.md

 <pre><code>
 DiagnosticReport.result.hasMember[pathology].valueCodeableConcept = $SNOMEDCT#448428002 "Tubulovillous adenoma of rectum (disorder)"</code></pre>

 In our example case the patient has two polyps in the rectum that are both Tubular Adenomas.
 Both are less that 10mm.
 You will recall that none of the polyps was resected piecemeal, none had high-grade dysplasia, and none showed any signs of malignancy.
 (Malignancy is not mentioned expressly in this table because because this protocol would not longer apply).
-One aspect the cpPatient profile that we have not discussed so far is the requirement that a cpPatient must have a deceased[x] element.
-If the patient is living (we hope), it will be boolean:

-<pre><code>Patient.deceased = false</code></pre>
+Given all of the modelling and information, when should the next colonoscopy be?

-In the other case it can be boolean or a dateTime:
+### Workflow Considerations

-<pre><code>Patient.deceased = false
+Given that colonoscopy procedure reports and pathology report are not typically structured in current practice in the United States, what sort of workflow will be needed to automate this decision?
+Most like for the time being there will have to be a trained person making the data entry by hand, ideally in a purpose-made form.
+As you recall from the logical model, there are after all only ten type of data elements: patient id, procedure date, pathology report date, polyp location, size, histopathology, dysplasia, malignancy and notes.
+Once structure colonoscopy data entry becomes more common one could reasonably expect vendor of electronic medical records system to create the appropriate forms for their system - automatically mapping their entries to meet a requirements of a FHIR implementation guide such as this one.

-Patient.deceased = 2001-09-11
+Some might ask what such a system of structure data and algorithms is really necessary in this use case.
+After all, our dedicated colonoscopists have been doing just fine learning the guidelines and doing the math in their heads.
+I imagine that it would become second nature rather quickly for most GI specialists.

-</code><pre>
+I undertook this IG mostly an a exercise to help me learn FHIR, IG authoring and to better understand the colonoscopy guidelines.
+It always surprises me as I work through these sorts of challenges how ofter I encounter something that I thought I understood but really didn't; or something that sounds clear in the guideline but really isn't once you get down to the business of coding.
+It seems to me that process of modelling and coding deepens ones understanding of the decision-making process and opens new avenues of inquiry in refining the guidelines.

-Eight way the cpPatient profile requires that it be expressly stated whether the patient is alive or dead, because in the latter case there is obviously no colonoscopy.
+Another advantage or structure colonoscopy polyp data would be the notion of a national (international?) registry.
+This would permit public health official to monitor trend in colon cancer screening and perhaps might inform their policy recommendations.
+Are the follow-up intervals adequate?
+Are patient with certain characteristics turning up with cancer more often than expected?
+Do the guidelines need to be reviseD?

-Given that information and the reassuring advise that the patient is still with us: When should the next colonoscopy be?
-What about if the patient had two Tubulovillous Adenomas instead of Tubular Adenomas?
+Another aspect would be informed patient decision making.
+Algorithms are cold and heartless.
+Patient ultimately decide what sort of follow-up is right for them, with the coaching of their colonoscopist.
+It would be very interesting to compare the algorithmic advice with the colonoscopist's advise with the actual timing of the follow-up.
+One can imagine a system of continuous improvement where the public health data is fed back to the guideline developers to improve the algorithm in continuous loops.
+Likewise we might continue to refine our understanding of patient preferences and articulate scenarios where the guideline may need to be adjusted.
+As an example as our understanding of attenuated familial polyposis syndrome and their genetic basis is evolving.